jmfajardod/frobs_rl/README.md

 # Installation Instructions

-FRobs_RL has been tested in the two currentyly supported ROS distributions: [Melodic](https://wiki.ros.org/melodic) and [Noetic](https://wiki.ros.org/noetic), although it should work in previous versions of ROS like [Kinetic](https://wiki.ros.org/Kinetic).
+FRobs_RL has been tested in ROS [Noetic](https://wiki.ros.org/noetic), although it should work in previous versions of ROS like [Melodic](https://wiki.ros.org/melodic) or [Kinetic](https://wiki.ros.org/Kinetic) with minimal changes.
 Although it is recommended that the user has previous knowledge of the ROS ecosystem, and has a working ROS distribution environment, in the following instructions an example of the installation of ROS will be provided, especially for the Noetic distribution.

 ## ROS Installation

-To install ROS Melodic, the user can go to the official website [ROS Melodic ](http://wiki.ros.org/melodic/Installation) installation and follow the instructions.
-The same process can be followed for the [ROS Noetic](http://wiki.ros.org/noetic/Installation) distribution.
+To install ROS Noetic, the user can go to the official website [ROS Melodic ](http://wiki.ros.org/noetic/Installation) installation and follow the instructions.
 Below are the suggested commands to install ROS Noetic on a Ubuntu 20.04 Focal machine.

 ```sh
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'